spark3dp/print-simulator/README.md

 <h4>c.
 Registering to use the Printer Simulator</h4>
 Unless you register to use the Printer Simulator you will not be able to send any jobs or commands to it from an app.

 1. Click <b>New Token</b> to connect the printer to the Forge server and retrieve a registration code.
-The registration code will be displayed on the Print Simulator's log.
-This registers you as the "printer owner" of the Print Simulator.
+The registration code will be displayed on the Printer Simulator's log.
+This registers you as the "printer owner" of the Printer Simulator.
 2. Call the <a href="https://developer.autodesk.com" target="_blank">POST printers/registration_code</a> endpoint.
 The following example uses the <a href="https://www.getpostman.com/" target="_blank">Postman REST client</a>.